-Alvin Maker is a trained sculptor with a degree in fine art, a hobby gardener, lifelong bike enthusiast and former dog trainer.
-But his most important and beloved role is being the NIH’s community policing coordinator, responsible for keeping Children’s Inn residents, volunteers, staff and visitors as well as other NIH patrons safe.
+Alvin Maker is a trained sculptor with a degree in fine art, a gardener, lifelong bike enthusiast and former dog trainer.
+His most important and beloved role, however, is being the NIH’s community policing coordinator, responsible for keeping Children’s Inn residents, volunteers, staff and visitors as well as other NIH patrons safe and supported.

 “My core goal is to strengthen the bridge between the community and law enforcement,” Maker says.
 “In my position, I listen to community concerns and dive into them to find a solution or route them in another direction.
 What attracted me to this position is the chance to effect positive changes in people’s lives.”

-To make sure children and families understand that the uniformed officers wearing full gear are here to assist them at any time, Maker meets with Inn residents monthly for Coffee With a Cop.
-The 7 a.m. meeting is perfect for early risers and children and families who are up for a chat before heading to the NIH Clinical Center for a day of appointments.
+To make sure families understand that the uniformed officers are here to assist them, Maker visits with caregivers and children on a monthly basis for Coffee With a Cop.
+The 7 a.m. gathering is a perfect time for families before heading to the NIH Clinical Center for a day of appointments.

 “Events like these give NIH guests the chance to meet officers and ask questions that break the ice,” Maker says.
-“They ask me questions, and then they share their lives and experiences with me.
+“They share their lives and experiences with me.
 The moments of interacting with families – that gives me the motivation to keep going.
-If these kids can deal with all their medical problems, we really shouldn’t complain about things.”
+If these children can deal with all their medical problems, we really shouldn’t complain about things.”

-In the fall, Maker and other NIH police officers got into the Halloween spirit, decorating an NIH police vehicle for The Inn’s trunk-or-treat party.
-It was the second year in a row that NIH police officers participated in The Inn’s Halloween festivities.
+Last fall, Maker and other NIH police officers got into the Halloween spirit, decorating an NIH police vehicle for The Inn’s trunk-or-treat party.
+It was the second year NIH police officers participated in The Inn’s Halloween festivities.

-Maker, who has been tasked with restoring the NIH Police Department’s bike patrol and who has enjoyed biking and fixing bikes all his life, also plans to start a bike clinic for Inn residents later this year.
-During the clinic, he hopes to teach residents how to care for bikes and learn to fix them.
-He also hopes to tune up The Inn’s fleet of bikes, available for residents’ use at any time.
+Officer Maker has enjoyed biking and fixing bikes all his life, and also plans to start a bike clinic for Inn families later this year.
+During the clinic, he hopes to teach caregivers and children how to care for bikes and even how to fix them.
+He also intends to tune up The Inn’s fleet of bikes, available for use at any time.

-“The NIH police also is here to provide escorts to Inn families, supporters and staff whenever the shuttle isn’t working or there are other transportation-related issues,” he says.
-“We’re here to safely guide our guests to their destinations on campus at any time.”
+“The NIH police officers provide escorts to Inn families, supporters and staff whenever the shuttle isn’t working or there are other transportation-related issues,” he says.
+“We’re here to guide our guests to their destinations on campus at any time.”

-Maker’s love for police work was ignited by community police officers he met growing up in Howard County.
+Maker’s love for police work was ignited by community police officers he met growing up in nearby Howard County, MD.
 From age 14 to 21, he joined the Howard County Police Explorers, a police-led training opportunity for teens and young adults interested in learning about law enforcement and serving their communities.

-In college, Maker followed in his artist mom’s footsteps and obtained a degree in art, specializing in sculpture.
+In college, Maker followed in his artist mother’s footsteps and earned a degree in art, specializing in sculpture.
 But in the end, his love for police work won out, and he trained to become an officer rather than an artist.
 He continues to draw as a hobby.

 During his time off, he also enjoys gardening, biking and exercising.
-But from 7 a.m. to 3 p.m., his favorite task is assisting and spending time with the children and families who call The Inn home.
+But from 7 a.m. to 3 p.m., his favorite job responsibility is assisting and spending time with the children and families who call The Inn their “place like home.”